pffy/udon/README.md

 + includes two sample locales with string values: `en_US` and `fr_FR`
 + includes the other 70 locales with no string values
 + uses locale code as keys for retrieving strings values in `msgs` map

+This repo also:
++ provides test data about locale-dependent function parameter delimiters

 ```javascript
 const str = msgs['fr_FR'].helloString;